Sruthi-sk/Multi_agent_project/README.md

 ## Code files for Multiple Agents
 ### common subfolders
 #### algos
-- code for RILI taken from the above paper-
+- code for RILI Agent
 ### 2_Agents
 - `main.py` : Contains code for pretraining the model with 2 agents
 - `maintest.py` : Contains code for testing the pre-trained model on circle environment